On extending calibration pairs: Smooth case

 When $\dim H_k(X;\mathbb R)=s$, $2^s$ such calibrations, each of which has comass norm bounded above by $\frac{1}{s}$ away from some neighborhood of corresponding submanifold, can be constructed for our purpose.
-More generally, for different dimension levels, the above argument combined with the proof of Theorem \ref{Xnoncthm} proves the theorem. \end{prooff}
+More generally, for different dimension levels, the above argument combined with the elimination trick on forms in the proof of Theorem \ref{Xnoncthm} proves the theorem. \end{prooff}

 When $\dim (X)\geq 6$, one can choose $b_k$ smooth $k$-dimensional submanifolds $\mathcal L_k=\{M_i^k\}_{i=1}^{b_k}$ for $k=1,2,\cdots, n-3$, such that span$\{[M_i^k]\}_{i=1}^{b_k}=H_k(X,\mathbb R)$ and such that intersections $\mathcal I$ among $\bigcup^{n-3}_{k=1} \mathcal L_k$ are all transversal.
 Note that $\mathcal I$ has a natural stratification structure $\cdots\prec \mathcal I_2\prec\mathcal I_1=\bigcup^{n-3}_{k=1} \mathcal L_k$, where $\mathcal I_t$ is the set of intersections among $t$ representatives.